Chapter 13:

 “Really?
 Why don’t you worry about hitting—” There was a resounding clang as he was knocked unconscious.

 Aesandoral drew her bow, focusing as she channelled a little of her magic into a single shot.
-With a blast of emerald energy swirling around the tip, she released her arrow and watched as it impacted the automaton, pushing it away.
+With a blast of emerald energy swirling around the tip, she released her arrow and watched as it impacted the automaton, pushing it away from the First Year.

 “No, we’re still in the—” She started, but her world went dark.

 “I hate this role.”
-She groaned, pushing herself up and smacking her lips at the taste of peppermint.
+She whined, pushing herself up and smacking her lips at the peppermint flavour as she threw her helmet away in protest.
 “The archer shouldn’t be the meat shield.”

 “Hey, are you okay?”
 The other student asked as Aesandoral inspected him.

 “You healed me?”
-She asked, her heart beginning to race.
+She asked, her heart beginning to race as she looked up at him.

-She looked into his stern ruby eyes and couldn’t help but notice the shine of his white hair in the sunlight.
-Aesandoral felt her face grow warm as she bashfully looked away from him.
+Aesandoral looked into his stern ruby eyes and couldn’t help but notice the shine of his white hair in the sunlight.
+She could feel her face growing warmer by the second as she bashfully looked away from him.
+He had saved her.
+While technically, she had saved him first, he had used one of his potions to heal her.
+Without her student badge, she could have permanently died.
+But he had saved her.

 “Y—yeah?!”
 He stammered before raising a hand.
 “Could you shoot that guy, please?”

 “I—uh, yeah...”
-She quietly mumbled as the boy fired a bolt of radiant light from his hand, ending the remaining machine.
+She quietly mumbled, barely getting the words out before the boy fired a bolt of radiant light from his hand, ending the remaining machine.

-Aesandoral took him in as he mumbled to himself, ignoring her while she tried to hide her shyness behind her bow.
-She didn’t know who this guy was, but, ultimately, she thought he was kind of cute.
+Aesandoral took him in as he mumbled to himself.
+He ignored her while she tried to hide her shyness behind her bow.
+She didn’t know who this guy was, but ultimately she thought he was cute and, for the first time in her life, she was smitten.

 Please sign in to leave a comment.